 Kanatcha joined Watsi on August 24th, 2015.
-Five years ago, Kanatcha became the 1434th member to automatically support a new Watsi patient every month.
-Since then, 4,606 more people have become monthly donors!
-Kanatcha's most recent donation supported Phebe, an accounting student from Haiti, to fund cardiac care for her pacemaker.
+Six years ago, Kanatcha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kanatcha's most recent donation supported Jackson, a toddler from Kenya, to fund corrective surgery for his birth condition.

 Kanatcha has funded healthcare for 69 patients in 12 countries.